Carnegie Mellon University

 Antiracism in Action Workshop

-On February 13, 2024, Dr. Wanda Heading-Grant, vice provost for diversity, equity and inclusion and chief diversity officer, and Mark D’Angelo, diversity, equity and inclusion learning and development trainer and consultant, held an interactive workshop exploring what it means to be antiracist.
+On February 13, 2024, Dr. Wanda Heading-Grant and Mark D’Angelo held an interactive workshop exploring what it means to be antiracist.
 They focused on concepts, skills and strategies to help translate antiracist beliefs and sentiments into action-oriented antiracist allyship within spheres of influence.

-Organized by the Office of the Vice Provost for Diversity, Equity and Inclusion and Chief Diversity Officer.
+Organized by the Office of the Vice Provost for Community, Culture and Engagement.

 The Possibility of Peace